davidobrien1985/davidobrien1985.github.io/blog/_posts/2019-10-16-pulumi-azure-storage.md

 ## Why using Azure Storage for Pulumi is a good idea

-In cases where you are all-in on Microsoft Azure and also use [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/?view=azure-devops&WT.mc_id=DOP-MVP-5000267) for your CI/CD pipelines and services like [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/?WT.mc_id=AZ-MVP-5000267) for secrets management for example, using the paid Pulumi service **MIGHT** be duplication of services where you already get all the required features from Azure.<br>
+In cases where you are all-in on Microsoft Azure and also use [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/?view=azure-devops&WT.mc_id=DOP-MVP-5000267) for your CI/CD pipelines and services like [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/?WT.mc_id=AZ-MVP-5000267) for secrets management for example, using the paid Pulumi service **MIGHT** be duplication of services where you already get all the required features from Azure.
+Nobody wants to pay double, right?<br>
 This said, do your own research and make sure that not using the Pulumi service you are not missing out on features.

 ## Creating the Azure State Backend for Pulumi